eewiki/machinechat/ESP8266_T9602_JEDI_sketch/T9602_Library/README.md

 ***T9602 sensor.*** *Image from Amphenol/Telaire (see link above).*

-based on https://github.com/NorthernWidget-Skunkworks/T9602_Library but heavily modified
+based on https://github.com/NorthernWidget-Skunkworks/T9602_Library but modified